Hungarian experts to visit Russia to speed vaccine approval | Health

 Hungarian experts to visit Russia to speed vaccine approval

+"We are working on getting a safe vaccine to the Hungarian people as soon as possible," Szijjarto said in a joint news conference with Russian Health Minister Mikhail Murashko, adding that Hungary wanted to obtain a vaccine in December or January.
+Szijjarto said next week's visit by Hungarian doctors could accelerate a ruling about use of the vaccine in Hungary.

+"We remain in close contact with the Russian government and once clinical trials are done and Hungarian health experts make their ruling, we will be able to talk about specific quantities," Szijjarto said.
+Hungary's plans to conduct trials of and possibly produce the Russian vaccine, an unprecedented step for an EU member state, have added to existing frictions with Brussels.

-Mass vaccination in Russia, which has the world's fifth-highest number of recorded COVID-19 cases, has yet to begin as late-stage, Phase III clinical trials continue.
-"At this stage it is unclear when exactly each vaccine (in the world) will be available in large quantities.
-Therefore it would be irresponsible for us to forego any options," Szijjarto said.
+Under EU rules, Sputnik V must be authorised by the European Medicines Agency before it can be marketed in any state of the 27-nation bloc, the EMA has said.
+Mass vaccination in Russia, which has the world's fifth-highest number of recorded COVID-19 cases, has yet to begin as Phase III clinical trials continue.

-Hungary and Russia have agreed that, after next week's visit by Hungarian doctors, Russia could ship some of the vaccines to Budapest as soon as December.
-Szijjarto said talks were also under way on how the Russian vaccine could potentially be produced in Hungary.
+Hungary and Russia have agreed that, after next week's visit by Hungarian doctors, Russia could ship some of the vaccine to Budapest as soon as December.
+Hungary has also secured over 12 million doses of vaccines from western pharmaceuticals companies and is also in talks with China and Israel about potential vaccine shipments, the government has said. ($1 = 0.8389 euros)

-The Indian pharmaceutical company Hetero will manufacture over 100 million doses of the Sputnik V vaccine per year under the terms of a deal with Russia's RDIF sovereign wealth fund unveiled on Friday.

 - READ MORE ON: